FrameOS/frameos/README.md

 ## Required hardware

-The bare minimum:
+The bare minimum.
+Either:

-- Any raspberry pi with a HDMI port and a browser for Kiosk mode.
+- Any raspberry pi with a HDMI port
+- Any random SSH host with an accessible web port (web kiosk mode)

 Supported frames: